Iranian diplomat terror plot trial: Verdict

 All four defendants (Assadollah Assadi, Amir Saadouni, Nasimeh Naami, Mehrdad Arefani) were found guilty.
 Assadi was sentenced to 20 years' imprisonment on 4 February 2021.
 Naami was sentenced to 18 years, Saadouni 15, and Arefani 17.

 While Assadi was entitled to diplomatic immunity where applicable, it was deemed that he was not protected when he was arrested as he was on holiday (in Germany) outside the country where he was posted and hence protected.
 A lawyer for the prosecution commented after the trial "The ruling shows two things: a diplomat doesn't have immunity for criminal acts ... and the responsibility of the Iranian state in what could have been carnage."

 The semi-official Iranian Students News Agency was told by a spokesman for Iran's foreign ministry in January 2021 that Assadi's diplomatic immunity had been violated and that he had been a victim of a western trap.
 Maryam Rajavi (head of National Council of Resistance of Iran) said the conviction was "a brilliant victory for the people and resistance of Iran and a heavy political and diplomatic defeat for the regime".
 She also said "the plot had been authorised at the highest levels in Iran, by the president and supreme leader and that the intelligence ministry had been given the task of carrying it out."

 Aftermath

 In May 2021, an appeal in Belgium was dropped.
-According to Belgian authorities, a potential "swap deal with Western prisoners" would be opposed.
+In May 2023 it was announced that a prisoner swap took place in Oman where Assadi was exchanged for Belgian aid worker Olivier Vandecasteele.